 Fair value is the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 The three approaches for measuring the fair value of assets and liabilities are the market approach, the income approach and the cost approach, each of which includes multiple valuation techniques.
 The market approach uses prices and other relevant information generated by market transactions involving identical or comparable assets or liabilities.
 The income approach uses valuation techniques to measure fair value by converting future amounts, such as cash flows or earnings, into a single present value amount using current market expectations about those future amounts.
+The cost approach is based on the amount that would currently be required to replace the service capacity of an asset, often referred to as current replacement cost.
 The cost approach assumes that the fair value would not exceed what it would cost a market participant to acquire or construct a substitute asset of comparable utility, adjusted for obsolescence.